The Next Banking Revolution

 On the flipside, there is a significant trust gap amongst consumers, particularly those who are averse to the digital-first proposition.
 Since neobanks haven’t been around for long, their proven track record is short compared to the much older traditional banks.
 However, the “neo” factor will lessen, alleviating customer concerns regarding their shorter track record.
 Also, traditional banks are responding to the perceived threat from neobanks by introducing features that mimic those offered by their digital-only competitors.
 These improvements will ensure the competition remains intense and fiercer than before for these neobanks.

 For neobanks to grow, it’s important that they widen their portfolio and offer value-added services over and above traditional banking institutions, making this a major selling factor.
 Also, neobanks need to ensure they reflect the core principles that future banks will operate on, including customer control and transparency.
 It is important to make it easier for consumers to have more control.
 Customers should eventually be allowed to control third-party access.
-Third-party aggregators will be able to access customer information, but the customer should have control over the flow of data to these sources or even turning on/off the access to these aggregators.
+Third-party aggregators will be able to access customer information, but the customer should have control over the flow of data to these sources or even turn on/off the access to these aggregators.

 Existing regulations must be revised for licensing and operating neobanks across the globe.
 One of the reasons the U.K. claims to be the fintech capital of the world is its regulatory support and encouragement from federal institutions in the region.
-A number of countries like Saudi Arabia, Singapore and Taiwan have made inroads in creating frameworks supporting digital-only banks.
+A number of countries like Saudi Arabia, Singapore, and Taiwan have made inroads in creating frameworks supporting digital-only banks.
 Countries that have not made headways in the GCC region must adopt a regulatory sandbox approach and reap gains from the significant growth potential the evolving fintech ecosystem offers.

 Frost & Sullivan anticipates deeper penetration of digital-only banking in the coming years.
 The collaboration between traditional banks and fintech ventures and startups would serve as the key to the success of the fintech ecosystem in the future.